chunky-dev/docs/ChunkyDocs/docs/user_interface/render/advanced.md

 ## Some quality/performance related options

 - `Ray depth` - Controls the number of times a ray is allowed to bounce without striking a light source before killed.
-For outdoor scenes a value between 3-5 should typically be enough with indoor scenes benifitting more from higher values around 10.
+For outdoor scenes a value between 3-5 should typically be enough with indoor scenes benefiting more from higher values around 10.
 Higher values offer more realistic light bounce however at a cost to render time.
 Balance this carefully.

 --